 “I don’t know what to say… you… you just need to look harder, Maggie.”

 “I’m trying, General.
-I’m looking for clues but there aren’t any!
-Whatever threat you are looking for must be a never ending black sea because that’s all I’m getting!”
+I’m looking for anything different but there’s nothing!
+Whatever threat you are looking for must be darkness because that’s all I’m getting!”

 General Tristan’s eyes grew colder with my comment and I instantly stared at the ground with regret, waiting to be chastised again.